MicrosoftDocs/power-pages-docs/power-pages-docs/security/web-application-firewall-rule-groups.md

 # Web Application Firewall DRS rule groups and rules for Power Pages

 Power Pages' Web Application Firewall managed rule sets are a subset of Azure-managed [DRS 2.0 rule sets](/azure/web-application-firewall/afds/waf-front-door-drs?tabs=drs20).
-Each group contains multiple rules, and you can disable individual rules as well as entire rule groups.
+Each group contains multiple rules, and you can disable individual rules or entire rule groups.

 The following rule groups and rules are available using Web Application Firewall for Power Pages